Updated April 2026

 Construction Materials

 Standard timber frame, steel and recognised cladding materials are easier to insure.
-Unconventional materials like cob, straw bale or shipping containers may attract loading or exclusions.
+Unconventional materials like shipping containers, cob or straw bale may attract premium loading or exclusions.

 Services and Systems

-Compliant electrical, plumbing and gas installations by certified tradespeople support insurability.
-Off-grid systems with batteries, wood burners and gas require disclosure and may affect premiums.
+Compliant electrical, plumbing and gas installations by licensed tradespeople support insurability.
+Off-grid systems with batteries, wood burners and gas require full disclosure and may affect premiums.

 Tiny Home Insurance Cost Guide 2026